codebyoketch/flock_sense/mobile/README.md

 New pending verifications trigger a **local** notification (not remote push — see [Known limitations](#known-limitations) below). `src/services/notifications.ts` polls `/verifications/pending` every 60s while the app is open and foregrounded, diffs against what it's already notified about (persisted in AsyncStorage so you don't get renotified after a restart), and fires a local notification for anything new.
 Wired up in `app/_layout.tsx` once the farmer is authenticated.

-Local notifications work fine in Expo Go on both simulators/emulators and physical devices — no separate dev build needed for this feature.
+`expo-notifications` is loaded lazily behind a dynamic import rather than a normal top-level import.
+That's deliberate: **on Android, Expo Go removed even local-notification support in SDK 53+** (not just remote push — a static import throws at module load and crashes the app).
+Loading it lazily lets us catch that failure and disable just this feature, so the rest of the app keeps working in Expo Go.
+If you see a console warning about `expo-notifications` being unavailable, that's expected on Android/Expo Go — use a [development build](https://docs.expo.dev/develop/development-builds/introduction/) to actually test this feature there.
+On iOS Simulator/device via Expo Go, and on Android via a dev build, it works normally.

 ---

 ## Known limitations

-- **Notifications are local-only, foreground-only.** They fire while the app is open, based on polling.
+- **Notifications are local-only, foreground-only, and — on Android — require a dev build.** They fire while the app is open, based on polling.
 There's no remote push — that would need a real backend capable of sending to Expo's push service, which doesn't exist yet against the mock backend.
-If/when the Go backend is live, this is the natural next step (register a push token, have the backend call Expo's push API when a new verification request is created).
+Separately, Expo Go on Android (SDK 53+) doesn't support `expo-notifications` at all, even for local notifications, so this feature silently no-ops there (see "Notifications" above); it works fine in Expo Go on iOS, or on Android via a development build.
+If/when the Go backend is live, remote push is the natural next step (register a push token, have the backend call Expo's push API when a new verification request is created).
 - **No mock server is bundled here.** You need to point `apiBaseUrl` at something that implements `../API_CONTRACT.md`.
 - **Web dashboard and Go backend are out of scope for this folder** — see the root of the monorepo.